 Basic du Syntax

-The du command follows a straightforward pattern:
+The du command follows this basic pattern:

 du [OPTIONS] [FILE_OR_DIRECTORY...]